Daniel Stendel: Heart of Midlothian

 Stendel was appointed manager of Scottish club Hearts in December 2019, on a contract due to run until the summer of 2022.
 In March 2020, during the coronavirus pandemic, Scottish football was put on hold indefinitely.
 To help Hearts during this period, Stendel refused to take any wage payments.
 Hearts were bottom of the 2019-20 Scottish Premiership at the time the league was suspended, and were subsequently relegated when the league was curtailed.
 Stendel had a clause in his contract which meant that it was no longer in effect if Hearts were relegated from the Premiership, and the club appointed Robbie Neilson to replace him on 21 June 2020.

 Nancy

-On 20 May 2021, Stendel was appointed Manager of AS Nancy of France in Ligue 2 on an initial two-year contract.
-On 24 September 2021, Stendel was sacked from his role at the club following a 1–1 draw against a nine-man Amiens SC side, with the club at the bottom of the league table with no wins in the opening ten games.
+On 20 May 2021, Stendel was appointed Manager of Nancy of France in Ligue 2 on an initial two-year contract.
+On 24 September 2021, Stendel was sacked from his role at the club following a 1–1 draw against a nine-man Amiens side, with the club at the bottom of the league table and with no wins in the opening ten games.